Skip to main content

 Violence, harassment and aggression (VHA)

-The HSE had adopted the EU definition of work-related aggression and violence.
-This is 'any incident where staff are abused, threatened or assaulted in circumstances related to their work, involving an explicit or implicit challenge to their safety, wellbeing or health'.
+The HSE follows the EU definition of work-related aggression and violence as ‘any incident where staff are abused, threatened, or assaulted in connection with their work.
+This includes challenges to their safety, wellbeing, or health'.

-You may be at a greater risk if you:
+You may be at greater risk if you:

 • work and travel in the community